provider image

 Does Stelara (ustekinumab) cause hair loss?

-Hair loss wasn't a reported side effect by people using Stelara (ustekinumab) during clinical trials.
-Contact your provider if you notice hair loss while you're taking this medication.
-Your provider can look into possible causes.
+Hair loss wasn't reported as a side effect by people using Stelara (ustekinumab) during clinical trials.
+If you notice hair loss while taking this medication, contact your prescriber — they can help you look into possible causes and recommend next steps.

 GoodRxEducationalIcon